Silvia Marin

-Silvia Marin (born 1967) is a flamenco dancer, who is best known for her work with her company called El Flamenco vive.
-She was born in Italy, and was first exposed to flamenco dance when she was 20.
-This prompted her to move to Spain to study the art, and has since worked on stage, television, film and other projects.
-She founded El Flamenco Vive in 1997, to promote the dance to children, especially Spanish children.
+Silvia Marin (born 1967) is an Italian-born flamenco dancer who is best known for her work with her company called El Flamenco vive.
+She was born in Italy and was first exposed to flamenco dance when she was 20.
+This prompted her to move to Spain to study the art, and she has since worked on stage, television, film and other projects.
+She founded El Flamenco Vive in 1997 to promote the dance to children, especially Spanish children.
 The company has performed at major cultural festivals in Europe and other countries such as the Festival Internacional Cervantino in Mexico.
 Her work has been recognized with various awards including the Premio Cultural a la Didáctica from the XLVII Festival Internacional del Cante de las Minas and the Onoreflicenza di Cavaliere Dell’ Ordine della Stella della Solidarietá Italiana.

 Life and studies

 Marin was born in 1967 in Milan, Italy.
 At the age of 20, she had her first contact with flamenco in her hometown, and fell in love with it.
 After finishing her degree in physical education at the Istituto Superiore di Educazione Fisica in Milan in 1991, she moved to Seville, Spain, although her parents were not enthusiastic about it.
 She began her flamenco studies at the Manolo Marín Academy in Seville, but soon after decided to move to the larger city of Madrid, and study at the Amor de Deios Centero for Flamenco Art under Maria Magdalena, La Tati, Manolete and Cristóbal Reyes among others.

-Her flamenco studies extended from 1990 to 2007, initially working in a children’s clothes store to pay for classes.
-In addition to flamenco classes she also has classes on the staging of opera pedagogically with American Mary Ruth McGinn at the Teatro Real de Madrid (2006), the teaching of singing to primary school children with Wolfgang Hartman, Mirari Pérez and Sofia López-Iboar in the Teatro Real de Madrid (2008), and clowning with Gabrial Chamé at the Laboratorio de Teatro William Layton.(2010-2011) She continues to work with Chamé at the Estudio Corazza and at the Chamé & Gené Estudios Teatrales giving classes in flamenco.
+Her flamenco studies extended from 1990 to 2007, initially working in a children's clothes store to pay for classes.
+In addition to flamenco classes she also has classes on the staging of opera pedagogically with American Mary Ruth McGinn at the Teatro Real de Madrid (2006), the teaching of singing to primary school children with Wolfgang Hartman, Mirari Pérez and Sofia López-Iboar in the Teatro Real de Madrid (2008), and clowning with Gabrial Chamé at the Laboratorio de Teatro William Layton (2010–2011).
+She continues to work with Chamé at the Estudio Corazza and at the Chamé & Gené Estudios Teatrales, giving classes in flamenco.